-In this article, we will show you how to easily allow public post previews of unpublished posts in WordPress.
+In this article, we will show you the simplest way to allow public post previews of unpublished posts in WordPress.

 When Do You Need Public Post Preview of Unpublished Posts in WordPress?